Moduli spaces of Delzant polytopes and symplectic toric manifolds: Topology of the space of Delzant polytopes

 \begin{proof} Both statements follow easily from the fact that the Hausdorff dimension of a countable union of sets equals the supremum of the Hausdorff dimensions of the individual sets.

 For part (1), $\DD^m(n)$ is the union of the sets from Corollary \ref{coro:cells} for the different unimodular normal fans with $m$ rays.
 There is a countable amount of such fans, and the stratum for each fan has dimension $m$.
-In the case of $\widetilde{ \DD_f^m(n)}$ the stratum of a certain fan $\NN$ is the quotient of its stratum in $\DD_f^m(n)$ by the (necessarily finite) group of $\GL(n,\Z)$-automorphisms of $\NN$, so the quotient does not change dimension.
+In the case of $\widetilde{ \DD_{\rm f}^m(n)}$ the stratum of a certain fan $\NN$ is the quotient of its stratum in $\DD_{\rm f}^m(n)$ by the finite group of $\GL(n,\Z)$-automorphisms of $\NN$, so the quotient does not change dimension.

-For part (2) simply observe that $\Dt$ and $\Dtt$ are the countable unions of $\DD_f^m(n)$ and $\widetilde{ \DD_f^m(n)}$ with $m\in N$. \end{proof}
+For part (2) simply observe that $\Dt$ and $\Dtt$ are the countable unions of $\DD_{\rm f}^m(n)$ and $\widetilde{ \DD_{\rm f}^m(n)}$ with $m\in N$. \end{proof}

-Fujita\--Ohashi~\cite[Problems~5.3, 5.5]{FuOh} ask about the dimension of the spaces $\DD_v^m(n)$ and $\widetilde{ \DD_v^m(n)}$ of Delzant polytopes with $m$ \emph{vertices}, rather than facets.
-To translate Theorem~\ref{thm:dimension} to this setting we only need to know what is the maximum number of facets of a Delzant $n$-polytope with $m$ vertices.
+Fujita\--Ohashi~\cite[Problems~5.3, 5.5]{FuOh} ask about the dimension of the spaces $\DD_{\rm v}^{\ell}(n)$ and $\widetilde{ \DD_{\rm v}^{\ell}(n)}$ of Delzant $n$ polytopes with $\ell$ \emph{vertices}, rather than facets.
+In order to translate Theorem~\ref{thm:dimension} to this setting we only need to know what the maximum number of facets of a Delzant $n$-polytope with $\ell$ vertices is.

-\begin{lemma}[Lower bound theorem for simple polytopes~\cite{Barnette} (see also, e.g., \cite{Ziegler})] Let $P$ be a simple $n$-polytope with $m$ facets.
+\begin{lemma}[Lower bound theorem for simple polytopes~\cite{Barnette} (see also, e.g., {\cite[Corollary 8.38]{Ziegler}})] Let $P$ be a simple $n$-polytope with $m$ facets.
 Then, $P$ has at least

 vertices, with equality if, and only if, the normal fan of $P$ is obtained from that of an $n$-simplex by $m-n-1$ stellar subdivisions at full-dimensional cones. \end{lemma}